 We will achieve this through the following values:

-Mr C Levy – Science Teacher (Biology)
+Mr C Levy – Second in Science

 Mrs J Russell – Senior Science Technician

 At Key Stage 3 students follow the 2014 National Curriculum supported by the Smart Science Scheme of Work.
-In year 7 and 8 students have eight hours of science lessons over the two week timetable.
+In year 7 and 8 students have six hours of science lessons over the two week timetable.

 In Science lessons students explore current scientific events as well as planning, executing and evaluating a number of investigations.
 The relevance of Science at a global, national, local and personal level can inspire students to develop enquiring minds and become successful learners who enjoy learning, make progress and achieve.